 Back injuries can vary from a simple strain to a serious injury which can permanently affect the sufferer's quality of life.
-You can expect to receive compensation between £4,575 up to £98,500.
+Compensation can range between £1,000 and £100,000 depending on your particular injuries.

 Hynds v David Reekie & Sons Ltd 2013

 The claimant, a 52 year old, was crushed by heavy machinery during the course of his employment.
 He was initially diagnosed as having suffered a soft tissue injury and had returned to work almost immediately, however, a series of investigations revealed that he had in fact sustained an unusual low velocity high torque crushing injury to his upper body and trunk resulting in structural alterations to the function and shape of his thoraco- lumbar spine which increased the incidence and severity of mechanical low back pain.
 Compensation awarded - £45,000

 Dickie v Khandani 2012

 The claimant, was in involved in a Road Traffic Accident.
 She had complained of, and had suffered, intermittent low back pain.
 She had carried out part time promotional work for a drinks company which involved wearing high heeled shoes, which she had had to limit following the accident, and she had given up the promotional work in late 2009 as a result of her back pain.
 She had won a local beauty competition, which entailed consequent duties to attend charity events and lengthy photo shoots, which she was required to limit due to her back pain.
 Her ongoing symptoms were held to be more than a nuisance.
 Compensation awarded £10,000

 Gloria Jean Urquhart v Fife Primary Care NHS Trust 2007